 Kenner teen accidentally shot with assault rifle

-Kenner, La.– Kenner Police are investigating what appears to be an accidental shooting of a 13-year-old boy.
+KENNER — Kenner Police are investigating what appears to be an accidental shooting of a 13-year-old boy.

-According to Police, The injured boy and a friend were playing in a garage of a home on California Avenue in Kenner when they found an assault rifle in a box.
+According to police, the injured boy and a friend were playing in a garage of a home on California Avenue in Kenner when they found an assault rifle in a box.

-At some point the boy was holding the rifle and accidentally fired it, striking the 13-year-old in the arm.
+At some point, one boy was holding the rifle and accidentally fired it, striking the 13-year-old in the arm.

 The injured boy was rushed to the hospital, where he is currently in surgery.